 The total number of dwellings, classrooms and other noise sensitive elements that will still be exposed to noise levels above the criteria with the implementation of all recommended direct technical remedies shall be quantified.

-The Applicant shall provide in the EIA report information of recommended noise mitigation measures (such as barrier types, nominal dimensions at different cross-sections, extents/locations, lengths, mPD levels of barriers) in electronic format as agreed by the Director.
+The Applicant shall provide, in the EIA report information of recommended noise mitigation measures (to include at least barrier types, nominal dimensions at different cross-sections, extents/locations, lengths, mPD levels of barriers).

-Section 6.2, Annex 13 of the TM states that upon exhaust of direct mitigation measures, indirect mitigation measures in the form of window insulation and air-conditioning is often the "last resort" in an attempt to ameliorate the residual impact.
-The Applicant shall identify and estimate the total number of existing dwellings, classrooms and other noise sensitive elements which may qualify for indirect technical remedies, the associated costs and any implications for such implementation.
-For the purpose of determining eligibility of the affected premises for indirect mitigation measures, reference shall be made to the relevant procedures stipulated in
+In case where a number of NSRs cannot be protected by the recommended direct technical remedies, the Applicant shall identify and estimate the total number of existing dwellings, classrooms and other noise sensitive elements which may qualify for indirect technical remedies, the associated costs and any implications for such implementation.
+For the purpose of determining eligibility of the affected premises for indirect technical remedies, reference shall be made to the following set of three criteria: